01 of 14

 Needlefelt the tail to the correct shape.
 If your dog has a tail with long fur carried upright above its body, felt the tail to the correct shape and length for the fur support, and lightly felt longer fibers into the main shape to create the long-haired tail.
 If your dog has a thin rope of a tail, needlefelt a very thin tail, adding long fibers to the end of the dog's tail is trimmed so that the skin is visible before an end pouf.

-The small roll of fibers that's beside the dog's back legs is the same size as I used to start felting my black tail.
-I am showing you a group of white fibers because they photograph better against the foam felting pad.
+The small roll of fibers that's beside the dog's back legs is the same size as we used to start felting the black tail.
+White fibers are used above as they photograph better against the foam felting pad.

 When you have shaped your tail to the correct stiffness and shape, use your felting needle to join the tail to the body by felting through the loose fibers at the end of the tail.
 If your fibers are too long, trim them to a better length for attaching the tail.